 Arguments Summary Day 4: October 9, 2017

-On the fourth day of hearing, Dushyant Dave appearing for the petitioner and Hadiya’s husband Shafin Jahan stated before the court that the Kerala High Court in 5 of its previous orders had taken note of the fact that Hadiya has admitted that she embraced Islam of her own volition with a number of affidavits being filed by her to that effect.
+On the fourth day of hearing, Dushyant Dave appearing Hadiya’s husband Shafin Jahan stated before the court that the Kerala High Court in 5 of its previous orders had taken note of Hadiya's admission that she embraced Islam of her own volition with a number of affidavits being filed by her to that effect.
 He further argued that the present petition would be struck by the doctrine of res judicata for the Kerala High Court has previously dismissed a habeas corpus petition in the given case.Mr.
 Dave urged the Court that the impleadment applications alleging the broader issue of “Love Jihad” quoting incidents from 2013-14 should be considered separately and the present case should be limited to the cause of the petitioner and his wife, who is a consenting 24-year-old adult in the marriage.

 Additional Solicitor General Maninder Singh addressed the issue of annulment of the marriage by the Kerala High Court, stating the same had been done after relying on 5 other decisions.
-At this juncture, Chief Justice Dipak Misra questioned if where the person is an adult, can the court annul the marriage unless the person in question is not capable of giving full and informed consent, for consent may be invalidated in cases of persons with mental disability.
+At this juncture, Chief Justice Dipak Misra questioned if where the person is an adult, can the court annul the marriage unless the person is of unsound mind.
 To this Mr. Maninder Singh added that even in cases of indoctrination, consent would not count and there were cases where the investigation had revealed people being trained in hypnotics and the present case was one of indoctrination.

 The discussion became heated at this point with Mr. Dave alleging that these arguments were mere attempts to push the political agendas of the government and there had been an abuse of the order of the court directing an NIA probe, as the same was being conducted despite Justice Raveendran declining to oversee NIA investigation.
 He contended that there was a conscious attempt by the government to invoke theories of 'Love Jihad' in Kerala.
-Justice Chandrachud intervened requesting counsel to restrict arguments to law noting that the judges being insulated from politics would only limit themselves to the legal issues.
+Justice Chandrachud intervened, requesting Mr. Dave to restrict arguments to law.
 Chief Justice Dipak Misra proposed that the case be listed for 13.11.2017 to which Mr. Dave responded with the prayer for a stay of the Kerala High Court order.
-The prayer was however refused by Justice Misra on account of Mr. Dave’s explosive remarks in court having “bulldozed” the case of the petitioner.
+The prayer was however refused by Chief Justice Dipak Misra on account of Mr. Dave’s explosive remarks in court having “bulldozed” the case of the petitioner.

 The Bench did not heed the aforesaid requests and has listed the case for hearing on 30.10.2017.